fubarhouse/ansible-role-tester/README.md

 ### Custom containers

-Currently you are able to declare all parameters for the containers other than the intialize command and volume parameter.

-You can do that with the following example:
+In the event you need to use an unsupported image, you can specify `--custom` with the `--image`, `--intialiase` and the `--volume` flag which have sensible defaults.

+Example of usage:

 ````
+# Example:
-ansible-role-tester full -i $IMAGE
+ansible-role-tester full --custom --image $IMAGE --initialise $INIT --volume $VOLUME
+# Practical example:
+ansible-role-tester full --custom --image webdevops/ansible:latest --initialise /bin/systemd --volume /sys/fs/cgroup:/sys/fs/cgroup:ro
 ````

 ### Available distributions